dom-o/mostbiggestegg.com/src/abrevd-lang.md

 >Another necessary piece of equipment is a single-burner element buffet range with infinite temperature control.
 It is perfect for every heating operation and only costs about $20 at a department store.
 Finally, a couple of ringstands with a few Fisher clamps are used to hold the glassware in position.
 >
->>Anħr nssre pes of ekwpmntis a sngl-brnr elmnt bfa ranj wħ infnt tmprtr kntrl.
+>>Anħr nssre pes v ekwpmntis a sngl-brnr elmnt bfa ranj wħ infnt tmprtr kntrl.
 It is prfkt fr evre hetng oprazn and onle ksts abwt $20 at a dprtmnt str.
-Finle, a kple of rngstnds wħ a fu Fzr klmps ar usd tu hold ħ glswar in pszn.
+Finle, a kple v rngstnds wħ a fu Fzr klmps ar usd tu hold ħ glswar in pszn.

 <br>

 >I’m repeating this often-told story because it fits so perfectly.
 Norb Schemansky was approached by an eager fan and asked, “How do I get my press stronger?”
 Ski replied, “Press.”
 Good advice: the press needs to be worked often and diligently.
 When the lift was part of Olympic lifting competition, most lifters did presses at every session in the weight room, and they often worked them to limit no less than once a week.
 It’s the kind of lift that has to be leaned on, much like the squat.
 This means that if you want to move the numbers up on the press, you will need to work them at least twice a week.
 If you’re also doing some of the exercises that I’m about to recommend, you can get by with pressing heavy once a week.
 >
 >>I'm repetng ħs oftn-told stre beks it fts so prfktle.
 Nrb Skmnske ws aprocd bi an egr fn and askd, "Hw du I gt mi prs strngr?"
 Ske replid, "Prs."
 Gd advis: ħ prs neds tu be wrkd oftn and dljntly.
-Wn ħ lft ws prt of Olmpk lftng kmptzn, most lftrs dd prss at evre szn in ħ wat rum, and ħa oftn wrkd ħm tu lmt no ls ħn ons a wek.
-It's ħ kind of lft ħt hs tu be lend on, mc lik ħ skwt. ħs mens ħt if yu wnt tu muv ħ numbrs up on ħ prs, yu wl ned tu wrk ħm at lest twis a week.
-If y'r also dung sm of ħ exrsiss ħt I'm abwt tu rkmnd, yu kn gt bi wħ prsng hve ons a wek.
+Wn ħ lft ws prt v Olmpk lftng kmptzn, most lftrs dd prss at evre szn in ħ wat rum, and ħa oftn wrkd ħm tu lmt no ls ħn ons a wek.
+It's ħ kind v lft ħt hs tu be lend on, mc lik ħ skwt. ħs mens ħt if yu wnt tu muv ħ numbrs up on ħ prs, yu wl ned tu wrk ħm at lest twis a week.
+If y'r also dung sm v ħ exrsiss ħt I'm abwt tu rkmnd, yu kn gt bi wħ prsng hve ons a wek.